Josh-The-Developapa/Stripe-app/README.md

 # Stripe-app
-Application that demonstrates integration of stripe to accept online payments
+Application that demonstrates integration of stripe to accept online payments as well as verification for payment completion